boutroslab/HTSvis/README.md

 ## About
-HTSvis is an R/Shiny open-source web application for interactive visualization and exploratory analysis of data from arayed high-throughput screens.
+HTSvis is an R/Shiny open-source web application for interactive visualization and exploratory analysis of data from arrayed high-throughput screens.
-The apllication can be installed as an R package and is started fom the R console, usage of the application in the user's default web browser does not require further coding.
+The application can be installed as an R package and is started from the R console, usage of the application in the user's default web browser does not require further coding.
-Input data can either be a result file obtained upon analysis with the Bioconductor/R package cellHTS or a generic table with raw or analyzed data from, e.g. a high-content microscopy screen. </br>
+Input data can either be a result file obtained upon analysis with the Bioconductor/R package cellHTS or a generic table with raw or analyzed data from, e.g. a high-content microscopy screen.
+Any data has to be aggregated per well.
+Tools to aggregate single cell data from microscopy screens are available in CellProfiler analyst, for example.  </br>
 </br>
 ## Installation
 HTSvis is provided as an R package and and requires R version 3.1.2 for installation